cue-lang/proposal/designs/2939-modules-v3.md

 // module indicates the module's path. module!: #Module

-// lang indicates the language version used by the code
-// in this module - the minimum version of CUE required
+// The language version indicates minimum version of CUE required
 // to evaluate the code in this module.
 When a later version of CUE
 // is evaluating code in this module, this will be used to
 // choose version-specific behavior.
 If an earlier version of CUE
-// is used, an error will be given. cue?: lang?: #SemVer
+// is used, an error will be given. language?: version?: #SemVer

 // description describes the purpose of this module. description?: string

-// When present, deprecated indicates that the module
-// is deprecated and includes information about that deprecation, ideally
-// mentioning an alternative that can be used instead. deprecated?: string

-// deps holds dependency information for modules, keyed by module path.
+ deps holds dependency information for modules, keyed by module path.
 //
 // An entry in the deps struct may be marked with the @indirect()
 // attribute to signify that it is not directly used by the current
 // module.
 This will be added by the cue mod tidy tooling. deps?: [#Module]: {
-	// replace and replaceAll are mutually exclusive. mustexist(<=1, replace, replaceAll)

-	// There must be at least one field specified for a given module. mustexist(>=1, v, exclude, replace, replaceAll)

 	// v indicates the minimum required version of the module.
 	// This can be null if the version is unknown and the module
 	// entry is only present to be replaced. v!: #SemVer | null

-	// default indicates this module is used as a default in case
+	// default indicates this module is used as a default for
-	// more than one major version is specified for the same module
+	// import paths within the module that do not contain
-	// path.
+	// a major version.
 Imports must specify the exact major version for a
 	// module path if there is more than one major version for that
 	// path and default is not set for exactly one of them. default?: bool

-	// exclude excludes a set of versions of the module. exclude?: [#SemVer]: true

-	// replace specifies replacements for specific versions of
-	// the module.
-This field is exclusive with replaceAll. replace?: [#SemVer]: #Replacement

-	// replaceAll specifies a replacement for all versions of the module.
-	// This field is exclusive with replace. replaceAll?: #Replacement
 }

-// The publish section can be used to restrict the scope of a module to prevent
-// accidental publishing.
-This cannot be overridden on the command line.
-// A published module cannot widen the scope of what is reported here. publish?: {
-	// Define the scope that is allowed by default. allow!: #Scope

-	// default overrides the default scope that is used on the command line. default?: #Scope
-}

-// #Scope defines the visibility of a module.
-// The public scope is visible to all.
-The private
-// scope restricts visibility to a subset of authorized
-// clients.

-#Scope: "private" | "public"

-// #RetractedVersion specifies either a single version
-// to retract, or an inclusive range of versions to retract.

-#RetractedVersion: #SemVer | {
-	from!: #SemVer
-	// TODO constrain to to be after from? to!: #SemVer
-}

-// #Replacement specifies a replacement for a module.
-It can either
-// be a reference to a local directory or an alternative module with associated
-// version.

-#Replacement: #LocalPath | {
-	m!: #Module
-	v!: #SemVer
-}

-// #LocalPath constrains a filesystem path used for a module replacement,
-// which must be either explicitly relative to the current directory or root-based.

-#LocalPath: =~"^(./|../|/)"

 // #Module constrains a module path.
 // The major version indicator is optional, but should always be present